achabotl/pambox/docs/index.rst

 Installing
 ----------

-Right now, `pambox` is only avaible through Github.
+Right now, `pambox` is only available through Github.
 It should be available via `pip` soon.
 To install `pambox` from source::

     git clone https://github.com/achabotl/pambox.git